walkerchiu/node-md2pdf/README.md

 **A professional Markdown to PDF converter with smart features**

-Transform your Markdown documents into beautiful PDFs with automatic table of contents, Chinese language support, and intelligent settings recommendations!
+Transform your Markdown documents into beautiful PDFs with automatic table of contents, PlantUML diagram support, Chinese language support, and intelligent settings recommendations!

 ## ✨ Key Features